bagisto/bagisto-docs/create_package.md

 ![view-route-creation](assets/images/Bagisto_Docs_Images/PackageDevelopment/view-route-creation.png){: .screenshot-dimension .center}

-Now run 'composer dump-autoload', so laravel can detects the new route files and works.
+Now run 'composer dump-autoload', so laravel can detect the new route files and works.
 Otherwise, it won't work and will return NotFound Exception.

 Now, you can append ‘hello-world’ to your local path in the browser's URL to see the output.